mattyschell/cscl-subaddress-matched/README.md

 * subaddress_add

 These output tables are ready to delete and insert records in the target CSCL environment.
+Perform the delete first.

 ## Some notes on target CSCL.subaddress:

 1. Though sub_address_id is intended to be unique there is no constraint in the CSCL database.
 So this must be enforced in the work tables of this repository

-2. Though there is intended to be a one to many foreign key relationship between CSCL.address_point and CSCL.subaddress this is not enforced.
-This repository should check subaddress_add to ensure valid address point ids before adding records to the unconstrained target CSCL.subaddress table.
+2. Though there is intended to be a one-to-many foreign key relationship between CSCL.address_point and CSCL.subaddress this is not enforced.
+When loading to CSCL we should check subaddress_add to ensure valid address point ids before adding new records to the unconstrained target CSCL.subaddress table.

 3. Users expect the sub_address_id to be the unique, maintained business key for a subaddress record.
-However the combination of a subaddress ap_id (address point id), melissa_suite, usps_hnum (house number) uniquely identifies any subaddress and matches it to Melissa records.
-This unique composite key should also be enforced in this repository.
+However the combination of a subaddress ap_id (address point id), melissa_suite, and usps_hnum (house number) uniquely identifies any subaddress and matches it to Melissa records.
+This unique composite key must be enforced in this repository.

 ## Tests